pisarohlo/Task2ApiTests/ApiTests/README.txt

 ### Running tests
-1. Populate your username and token in appsettings.json file
+1. Populate your username and token of GitHub in appsettings.json file
 2. Build the solution
 3. In menu below open Test->Test Explorer
 4. Click 'Run' for running all tests or right click on the test which you'd like to run